-The IRG is charged with performing, among other reviews, a Satisfaction Review after the end of each calendar year and at other times during the term of the Judgment.
-In a Satisfaction Review, the IRG performs test work to assess whether Servicer has reported the correct amount of Consumer Relief credit under the terms of the Judgment for the period covered by the review.
-Once the IRG completes its test work, the IRG is required to report the results of that work to me through an IRG Assertion.
-When I receive an IRG Assertion, it is my responsibility to review the IRG Assertion.
-I undertake this review with the assistance of my Primary Professional Firm.
-After completing the necessary confirmatory due diligence and validation of Servicer's claimed Consumer Relief credits as reflected in the IRG Assertion, I am required to file with the Court a report regarding my findings.
-As noted above in Section II.E, this Report pertains to my findings regarding an IRG Assertion covering the period extending from March 1, 2012, to December 31, 2012.
-Also, as noted above, at Servicer's request, this Report includes an interim review of Servicer's partial satisfaction of its Consumer Relief Requirements as reflected in the IRG Assertion.
+The IRG is charged with performing, among other reviews, a Satisfaction Review after Servicer asserts that it has satisfied its Consumer Relief Requirements.
+Once the IRG completes a Satisfaction Review, the IRG is required to report the results of that work to me through an IRG Assertion.
+When I receive an IRG Assertion, with my Primary Professional Firm, I undertake necessary confirmatory due diligence and validation of Servicer's claimed Consumer Relief credits as reflected in the IRG Assertion and then file with the Court a report regarding my findings.
+As noted above in Section II.E, this Report pertains to my findings regarding an IRG Assertion covering the Second Testing Period.
+Also, as noted above, at Servicer's request, this Report includes my determination regarding Servicer's satisfaction of its Consumer Relief Requirements.